A voice for

 It grows best in temperate climates in partial shade, mimicking woodland-edge conditions.
 It prefers well-drained soil rich in organic matter and requires a trellis or nearby shrubs for its twining vine to climb.
 Propagation is most reliable from rhizome divisions, planted horizontally in spring about 5–8 cm deep, though it can also be grown from seed with patience.
 Keep soil consistently moist during establishment, then water moderately once established.
 Wild yam is slow growing, and rhizomes are typically harvested after 3–5 years, ideally in autumn after the foliage dies back (20).

-• Herbal Preparation of wild yam
+• Herbal preparation of wild yam

 A decoction is the traditional method for internal use.
 The average dose is 2º4 g or fluid equivalent, taken three times daily (3).
 To prepare a decoction, use 1 teaspoon to each cup of water gently simmered for 20 minutes (9).